yugur/yugur.github.io/README.md

 ### Tracking

-Project development was tracked through a publicly accessible [Trello board](https://trello.com/b/jMzGDNag/yugur-dictionary-app).
-Note that while the Trello board is still available for reference of who did what, the [Wiki](https://www.notion.so/yugur/Yugur-Dictionary-dc2b5c1dacc0431886fedb1b6803836a) contains a more succinct view of the project and its user stories.
+Who was responsible for what was tracked through a publicly accessible [Trello board](https://trello.com/b/jMzGDNag/yugur-dictionary-app).

 ## Demonstration